Iframely iFrame helpers

 - Iframely will try and stop any playing videos if a user starts interacting with another one.

 - Lazy-loading can be applied just for players through your settings.
 We will instantly show an image placeholder right away.
 Then swap it with actual player once it is loaded.

 Iframely handles millions of frame-views a day via our super-fast global content-delivery network.
 You can also bring your own CDN.

 The iFrames with short URLs will keep available even if you decide to cancel your subscription.
 Short URLs will also be linked to our global content delivery network.

 API settings, however, provide configuration when to use iFrames in a more flexible way.
-For example, prevent certain domains from being wrapped into smart iFrame or only use iFrames when an HTML option or a summary card are required.
+For example, prevent certain domains from being wrapped into hosted iFrame or only use iFrames when an HTML helper or a summary card are required.